BananikXenos/cadency-rs/README.md

 docker run --name cadency_rs -d -it --rm -e DISCORD_TOKEN=DISCORD_TOKEN_HERE ghcr.io/BananikXenos/cadency_rs:main
 ```

-This runs the container in detatched mode (background) and removes it when it stops running.
+This runs the container in detached mode (background) and removes it when it stops running.
 This makes sure that you are always using an up-to-date version of cadency-rs.
 To stop the container, execute the following command and substitute ID for the id that was returned when running the docker run command:

 ```sh